Arkadiy-Garber/SprayNPray/README.md

 Provide either raw contigs or ORFs (amino acid) in FASTA format.
 A reference protein dataset also needs to be provided.
-Ideally, this should be NCBI's RefSeq or nr database from NCBI, which can be downloaded via:
+Ideally, this should be NCBI's RefSeq or nr database from NCBI, which can be downloaded via (or follow the install instructions):

     wget ftp://ftp.ncbi.nih.gov/blast/db/FASTA/nr.gz